MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ### Change the domain of a protected resource
 **Issue**: You can't change the domain of a protected computer and continue protection without disruption.
 In addition you can't change the domain of a protected computer and associate the existing replicas and recovery points with the computer when it is re-protected.

 **Workaround**: We recommend that you don't change the domain of a protected computer.
+If you must change the domain of a protected computer, then first remove the data sources on the computer from protection.
+Then protect the data source on the computer after it has a new domain.

+### Change the name of a protected resource
+**Issue**: You can't change the name of a protected computer and continue protection without disruption.
+In addition you can't change the name of a protected computer and associate the existing replicas and recovery points with the computer when it is re-protected.

+**Workaround**: We recommend that you don't change the name of a protected computer.
 If you must change the name of a protected computer, then first remove the data sources on the computer from protection.
 Then protect the data source on the computer after it has a new name.

 ### Change the time zone of a protected resource
-**Issue**: You can't change the domain of a protected computer and continue protection without disruption.
-In addition you can't change the domain of a protected computer and associate the existing replicas and recovery points with the computer when it is re-protected.

-**Workaround**: We recommend that you don't change the domain of a protected computer.
-If you must change the name of a protected computer, then first remove the data sources on the computer from protection.
-Then protect the data source on the computer after it has a new name.

-### Change the name of a protected resource
 **Issue**: Ensure you update the time zone correctly if you change it for a protected resource.

 **Workaround**: DPM automatically identifies the time zone of a protected computer during installation of the protection agent.
 If a protected computer is moved to a different time zone after protection is configured, ensure that you change the computer time in Control Panel.
 Then update the time zone in the DPM database.